apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 Environment Overrides
 =====================

-Every :file:`records.config` configuration variable can be overridden by a corresponding environment variable.
-This can be useful in situations where you need a static :file:`records.config` but still want to tweak one or two settings.
-The override variable is formed by converting the :file:`records.config` variable name to upper case, and replacing any dot separators with an underscore.
+Every :file:`records.yaml` configuration variable can be overridden by a corresponding environment variable.
+This can be useful in situations where you need a static :file:`records.yaml` but still want to tweak one or two settings.
+The override variable is formed by converting the :file:`records.yaml` variable name to upper case, and replacing any dot separators with an underscore.

-Overriding a variable from the environment is permanent and will not be affected by future configuration changes made in :file:`records.config` or applied with :program:`traffic_ctl`.
+Overriding a variable from the environment is permanent and will not be affected by future configuration changes made in :file:`records.yaml` or applied with :program:`traffic_ctl`.

 For example, we could override the `proxy.config.product_company`_ variable like this::